Be Fire-Resilient, Start Today

 - Come to one of the "Fire Resiliency in Your Neighborhood" classes, and learn some of the details to watch for.
 Then there are a couple of more detailed evaluations you can do.
 If you feel that you have a good understanding of the issues, these forms will make sense already.

 There is a 1-page form intended to capture the things you might be able to see from the street: Get the Form

-And there is a multi-page form that you can fill out if a neighbor gives you permission to evaluate their property: Get the Form
+And there is a multi-page form that you can fill out if you really want to help the community manage fire risk.

 - Call PG&E to report trees that threaten power ilnes (the topmost lines on the pole) at (800) 743-5000.

 We hope to handle all of the fire hazards in our neighborhoods as a neighbor-to-neighbor conversation, along the lines of, "I'm hoping to help you identify the kind of things that the fire department would be looking for if they came by, to help us all avoid a big fire."
 If you are uncomfortable contacting neighbors about issues you see, you can contact our Fire Resiliency Team by using one of the first two methods listed above.
 We will work with neighbors to resolve issues quickly, and between friends.
 Only if that doesn't work out, we will coordinate with our Fire Marshals for "next steps."